photoprism/photoprism-docs/docs/user-guide/advanced/metadata.md

 PhotoPrism aims to extract as much metadata from your original files as possible.

 This is an ongoing task.
-If you are using certain standard exif or xmp fields that are not supported yet, feel free to open an issue or pull request.
+If you are using certain standard exif or xmp fields that are not supported yet, feel free to open an [issue](https://github.com/photoprism/photoprism/issues) or pull request.

 PhotoPrism does not yet write back changes to EXIF or XMP (see [discussion](https://github.com/photoprism/photoprism/discussions/1092)).

-We want you to have access to your metadata independent from PhotoPrism or its database, that's why we create human-readable [yml backups](./backups.md) with all the metadata you add to your files using PhotoPrism.
+We want you to have access to your metadata independent from PhotoPrism or its database, that's why we create human-readable [YAML backups](./backups.md) with metadata you add to your files using PhotoPrism.

 ##Supported Metadata Tags

+PhotoPrism uses [exiftool](https://exiftool.org/) to extract metadata from different file formats like EXIF, XMP, IPTC and more.
+We additionally parse XMP.

-This table gives an overview on which fields in PhotoPrism are populated with what metadata tags.
+This table gives an overview what tags from exiftool or XMP are mapped to which fields in PhotoPrism.

 PhotoPrism | [Exiftool](https://exiftool.org/) Tag | XMP Tag
 :--------------|----------- |:--------